durveshvpatil01/Durveshvpatil01/README.md

 - 💞️ I’m looking to collaborate with projects which is based on html,css,javascript.
 - 📫 How to reach me durveshvpatil01@gmail.com
 -  You can send me message on Instagram:-https://www.instagram.com/durvesh9861/
+-  You can also send me message on linkedin:-"https://www.linkedin.com/in/durvesh-patil-182785207/",

 <!---
 durveshvpatil01/durveshvpatil01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.